ScaledInference/Amp-Android-SDK/README.md

 |.sessionTTL|0|Milliseconds|Session time to live|

 ## Usage
 There are many ways in which you will want to use Amp.
 You may want to track how often each Activity is typically visited in your application or how far down a scrollable view your user scrolls.
 If your application requires sign up and registration, you may want to track the number of taps on the sign up button because you may want to increase your user's sign up rate using Amp.
 The possibilities are endless, and with Amp, not only will it track whatever you ask of it, it will also check the context in which these events occurred.
-With this information, Amp will make the best decisions to improve on whatever business goals you have.
+With this information, Amp will make the best decisions to improve upon whatever business goals you have.
 Below are just a few examples on how you might make `observe` and `decide` requests in your application.

 ### Observe Usages